 Does rose gold sound right for you and your jewelry collection?
 Here are a few more things to keep in mind when choosing your engagement ring setting or fine jewelry metal.

-Rose gold jewelry and engagement rings are all the rage so you can expect to find it as an option when shopping your favorite jewelry styles.
+Rose gold jewelry and engagement rings are all the rage so you can expect to find them as an option when shopping for your favorite jewelry styles, such as stud earrings, wedding ring, trinity ring, etc.

 If rose gold comes to mind when you imagine your dream engagement ring consider a cushion, radiant or round cut diamond for your center stone.
 While all diamond cuts can be paired with a rose gold setting, these stones best complement its romantic hue thanks to their reflective facets and unbeatable sparkle.